 Instructions

-- Close the jar with a lid and put it in a fridge to mature.
+- Close the jar with a lid and put it in a fridge to cure.
 Let the pickled sausages sit in the refrigerator for at least a week, preferably two, before you dig in.

 Notes

-- Makes about 5 portions.
+- The basic recipe makes about 5 portions.

 - Always pickle sausages without casings, even if they are only thin.
 Peel them carefully with a knife.
 Otherwise, the brine will not have a chance to flavor the sausages properly.
 The casing acts as a barrier.